Energy market 3 May 2022 • 4 minutes

 Despite the fact that price is one of the main factors for considering a change in plan, not everything depends on it and a tempting promotion is not enough.
 In Belgium, consumers are faced with hundreds of available products (electricity and gas) and around 724 rate plans.
 The overwhelming number of plans dissuades many households from changing supplier.
 And this comparison is made all the more difficult for households with a dormant contract that is no longer listed by price comparison websites.
 This winter, CREG estimated that 500.000 Belgian households still have one of the 14.596 dormant products (electricity and gas), which are several hundred euros more expensive per year than active products.

-For Antoine Dumont, manager of energyprice.be, the only comparison website accredited by CREG, the fear of change and the inadequate choices of consumers not assisted by an expert are not surprising.
+For Antoine Dumont, manager of energyprice.be, the first comparison website accredited by CREG, the fear of change and the inadequate choices of consumers not assisted by an expert are not surprising.
 “The industry is quite complex and consumers need help to gain clarity.
 Some advertisements may appear attractive when in reality they are not as good as they seem.
 Our advisers know how to identify which plans offer promotions or not.
 We strive to offer support by comparing all the plans on the market, unlike door-to-door sellers.
 By talking to consumers, our advisers can guide them to a product that is truly right for them.”
 Moreover, of all the energy contract changes observed in our analysis, 85% of households trusted our advisers and were thus able to make an average saving of 290 euros on their gaz and electricity bill.”

 A recent analysis conducted by energyprice.be reached the same conclusion as CREG.
 Belgian consumers struggle to make the right choice when they are on their own in front of their screens.
 Out of 2.678 energy contract changes recorded in October 2020, nearly 73% of consumers did not opt for an offer that was deemed “suitable”.
 Conversely, almost 8 out of 10 households chose an offer that met their needs when this choice was made with the help of an adviser.
 Thus, there is no more room for doubts: expert help is necessary when it comes to comparing and choosing an energy plan that meets qualitative criteria.